2007–08 Irish Premier League

-The 2007–08 Irish Premier League was the fifth and final season of Northern Ireland's national football league in this format since its inception in 2003, and the 107th season of Irish league football overall.
+The 2007–08 Irish Premier League was the 107th edition of the Irish League, the highest level of league competition in Northern Irish football, and the 5th and final edition in its current format (as the Irish Premier League) since its inception in 2003.

+Linfield won the league for the 48th time and 3rd consecutive season.

+Summary

 This was the last season of the competition before the league system in Northern Ireland was restructured.
 The 2008–09 competition onwards would be re-branded as the IFA Premiership, with stricter rules governing the eligibility of clubs wishing to take part.
 The top tier of the Northern Irish league system would also be reduced in size from sixteen clubs, to twelve.

 The season began on 22 September 2007, and ended on 26 April 2008.
 Linfield were the defending champions, and successfully defended their title, winning their 48th title by 3 points.
 Five teams were relegated to the newly introduced IFA Championship for the following season.

 League table

 Results

 Each team played every other team twice (home and away) for a total of 30 games.